How to Update a Record

 FAIRsharing records have many different metadata fields, and most of these fields are optional because we understand that what is important to describe for your resource may not be what is important to another resource.
 If you're not sure which curation will make the most impact for your record, consider starting off by updating the following fields.
 Once you've done that, go through the rest of your record, with the help this documentation, and make any additional updates relevant to your resource.

-• Links to identifier schemata.
+Links to identifier schemata.
 Describing how your resource makes use of persistent, unique identifiers is very helpful for the FAIRsharing community.
 You can do this by editing the relations to other records.
+See in particular our advice regarding relationships for database records.